HedinGarcia/CPiOS101_randomColor/README.md

 Submitted by: **Hedin García**

 **Technicolor Expo** is an app that... enables users to introduce themselves by displaying their names, university affiliation, and desired profession.
-Additionally, users have the flexibility to personalize the application by adjusting the background color to reflect their individual preferences.
+Additionally, users have the flexibility to personalize the application by adjusting the background and text color to reflect their individual preferences.

-Time spent: **Two and a half** hours spent in total
+Time spent: **Four** hours spent in total

 ## Required Features